-NOW, THEREFORE BE IT RESOLVED, that the Pontiac City Council, the Mayor and members of this great community, honor and salute the professional accomplishments and achievements of Sherikia L. Hawkins.
+Now, Therefore Be It Resolved, that the Pontiac City Council, and members of this great community, honor and salute the personal accomplishments and achievements of Junior Grand Marshal, Dakota Passage for a job well done and for truly, representing the City of Pontiac.
+Congratulations.